 - Economics can examine the potential financial impacts of weather and climate variability as a basis for planning and decision-making.
 Economics is used to estimate the value of a day at the beach or the value of surf boards that are sold.

 - Sociology, anthropology, demography and geography can provide information on a population’s vulnerabilities and behavioral responses to weather risk and climate change.
 These disciplines can look at the number of elderly people at risk during a hurricane and the likelihood of whether or not they evacuate.

 - Psychology can interpret how people perceive the risks of an impending storm or whether or not they worry about rising sea levels.

-(Examples provided by NOAA’s Coastal Services Center)
+(Examples provided by NOAA’s Office for Coastal Management)

 Social scientists are employed by governmental, industry and non-profit organizations.
 Planners and policy and decision makers use social science to help understand and quantify the human aspect of managing coastal resources.
 Having information about why people make the choices they do based on the information they have allows for more informed decision making and more effective policies and regulations.
 Social science brings an additional piece of information – human behavior – to the table in order to make better decisions, policies and plans for the future.

 Marine policy refers to courses of action that guide the present and future management and use of marine resources.
 Marine policy specialists work to ensure that these courses of action, or policies, protect the environment, marine life and humans.
 Marine policy and marine science are interrelated because good policy is based on accurate scientific information.
 Science -- and an understanding of the way science works -- is crucial to determining the success or failure of regulations or policies designed to protect the environment.
 As the number of environmental regulations continues to grow, the need for people who understand the science behind the regulations will increase.